 Putting her pursuit of a BSc at the University of Calgary to good use, Hayley has led numerous projects with the goal of raising the profile of women’s hockey around the world.
 She is constantly working to provide mentoring opportunities for young athletes including her legacy project – The Wickenheiser World Female Hockey Festival (www.wickfest.com).

 Hayley was born in Shaunavon, Saskatchewan and is a proud mom to her teenaged son Noah.
-She is currently pursing a career in medicine.

 To download a PDF of her biography and timeline please click here: